projectcalico/calico/docs/source/redhat-opens-install.rst

 On a control node, perform the following steps:

-1. Delete all configured OpenStack state, in particular any instances, routers, and networks (in that order) created by the install process referenced above.
+1. Delete all configured OpenStack state, in particular any instances, routers, subnets and networks (in that order) created by the install process referenced above.
 You can do this using the web dashboard or at the command line.

+   .. hint:: The Admin and Project sections of the web dashboard both
+             have subsections for networks and routers.
+Some networks may need to be deleted from the Admin section.

-The Calico install will fail if incompatible state is left around.
+   .. warning:: The Calico install will fail if incompatible state is
+                left around.

 2. Run ``yum update``.
 This will bring in Calico-specific updates to the OpenStack packages and to ``dnsmasq``.